sqlxpert/z-container-api-kafka-aws-terraform/README.md

     Try the different URLs using your Web browser or `curl --location --insecure`
-    (the options allow redirect and self-signed TLS certificates).
+    (the options allow redirection and self-signed TLS certificates).

     |URL|Result Expected|
     |:---|:---|